Last Updated: May 2021

 Adeline Lee’s story was nearly identical to the story “Happiness” by Sarah Provençal from Jack Canfield’s “Chicken Soup for the Teenage Soul IV: More Stories of Life, Love and Learning” published in 2004.

-You can still find this embarrassing report many websites, including Wikipedia page of Chicken Soup For The Soul.
+You can still find this embarrassing report in many websites, including Wikipedia page of Chicken Soup For The Soul.

 In 2006, the then New Straits Times (NST) group editor Brendan Pereira A/L John Pereira who plagiarized the work of Mitch Albom, who is better known for his book “Tuesday With Morris“.